FAQs - All Volunteers

 Following the event, clinical volunteers will receive an email with their service hours to self-report hours.
 Non-clinical volunteers will receive proof of service hours as well.

-Is there anything I shouldn’t bring?
+Is there anything I shouldn’t bring to FLA-MOM?

 Please do not bring weapons of ANY kind, illegal substances or anything of value.